jhumelsine/jhumelsine.github.io/_posts/2023-11-24-hexagonal-architecture-adapter-flexibility.md

 ...

 # Summary
-You may not need this level of flexibility. ...
+These techniques allow us to expand in breadth and depth at any time.
+It's not one or the other.
+We may not need this level of flexibility often, but when we do, it's good to have these tools in our toolbox.

 # References
 See previous blog [References](https://jhumelsine.github.io/2023/10/24/hexagonal-architecture-introduction.html#references).